fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 #### Password hashing

-"Hashing" means: converting some content (a password in this case) into a sequence of bytes (just a string) that look like gibberish.
+"Hashing" means: converting some content (a password in this case) into a sequence of bytes (just a string) that looks like gibberish.

 Whenever you pass exactly the same content (exactly the same password) you get exactly the same gibberish.